 Purchase and set up Dynamics 365 Marketing

 A trial version of Dynamics 365 Marketing is also available.
 If you'd like to set up a trial, see Sign up for a free trial of Dynamics 365 Marketing for instructions.
-This topic describes how to set up a production version.

 How to purchase Dynamics 365 Marketing